-The WaveSurfer also supports remote control via USBTMC or GPIB (with the optional USB-GPIB adapter).
-To change the remote control setting from the default TCP/IP, go to Utilities > Utilities Setup > Remote.
+The WaveSurfer also supports remote control via USBTMC .
+To change the remote control setting from the default TCP/IP, go to Utilities Setup > Remote.

 USB Peripherals

 Connect peripherals (e.g., mouse, keyboard) to any USB host port on the front or back of the instrument.
 These connections are "plug-and-play" and do not require further configuration.